Zomojo/compiletools/README.ct-cake.rst

 Selective build and test
 ===========

-You can instruct ct-cake to only build binarires dependant on a list of source files using the ``--build-only-changed`` flag.
+You can instruct ct-cake to only build binaries dependant on a list of source files using the ``--build-only-changed`` flag.
 This is helpful for limiting building and testing in a Continuous Integration pipeline to only source that has changed from master.